 David could hear the two women waiting in line over the shrill, frothy gurgling of steaming milk as he prepared another latte.

 “Brad’s really been pushing for us to get pregnant.
 He swears he’s ready now, but I’m not so sure.
 He’s excited, but that’s not the same as being ready.
-But even if he is, I don’t think I’m ready just yet.
-How are you even supposed to know for sure whether or not you’re actually ready anyway?
-What if when I think I’m ready I’m not, or what if I end up being one of those career mothers who never spends any time with her kids?
+But even if he is, I don’t think I’m ready yet.
+How are you even supposed to know, I mean for sure, that you’re actually ready anyway?
+What if I think I’m ready and I’m not, or what if I end up being one of those career mothers who never spends any time with her kids?
 That can screw up a kid for life.”

-“You’re just being neurotic.
+“You’re over-thinking it.
 You’d be great with kids.
-Besides, everyone’s a little messed up, so there’s some wiggle room in there too.”
+Besides, everyone’s a little messed up, so there’s some wiggle room in there.”

 They both laughed.

 “I’m just not ready.
 Things at work are better now than they’ve ever been.
-I’m in line for a real promotion next year — a raise, a new office with a view, stock options, and direct reports — and there is simply no way a kid wouldn’t threaten all of that.
-It’s literally a family or a career, one or the other.”
+I’m in line for a major promotion next year — a raise, a new office with a view, stock options, direct reports, everything I’ve wanted — and there’s no way a kid isn’t going to threaten all of that.
+It’s literally family or a career, one or the other.”

 “You don’t work for some podunk strip-mall store, it’s a huge corporation.
 Don’t they have maternity leave?”

-“They do, and I’ve even looked into it, but you don’t understand the precarious situation I’m in there.
+“They do, and I’ve looked into it, but you don’t understand the precarious situation I’m in there.
 There’s this whole contingent of old guard who hold all the upper positions, and even the progressive ones are likely to unconsciously dismiss you for not being a guy.
-I’ve worked hard to present an image to everyone there that’s entirely defined by my skills and achievements, and showing up pregnant will be like holding up a road flare and shouting, ‘I’m a woman, I’m strange and different from you!’
+I’ve worked hard to present an image to everyone there that’s entirely defined by my skills and achievements, and showing up pregnant will be like holding up a road flare and shouting, ‘I’m a woman, I’m strange and different!’
 That’s just not something I can afford to do right now.
-And let’s not forget that in my line of work six weeks is an eternity.”
+And let’s not forget that six weeks at work is an eternity.”

 “Excuse me?” said the women.